NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 ## Current Direction

-At the current stage, NebulaStack is primarily focused on:
+At the current stage, NESTIMS is primarily focused on:

 * Artificial Intelligence and AI assistants